mintlify-onboarding/auth0docs-v2/main/docs/get-started/auth0-for-ai-agents.md

 ## AI Framework Integrations

-Auth for GenAI integrates out-of-the-box with leading [GenAI frameworks and tools](https://auth0.com/ai/docs/sdks), such as:
+Auth0 for AI Agents integrates out-of-the-box with leading [GenAI frameworks and tools](https://auth0.com/ai/docs/sdks), such as:

 * LangChain
 * LlamaIndex